Web App Performance

 [00:18:47]

-And by the way, mobile users are typically more than 50% of the use of browsing the web today.
+And by the way, mobile users are typically more than 50% of the users browsing the web today.
 It depends on the website, but it's typically over 50%.
 So we should care more about that because it's more than 50% and also are the ones that need more help from us to make a better experience.

 [00:19:11]